 If you’re an inventor, artist, scientist, student, educator, hacker, maker, hobbyist, or just curious about how things work, you’ve come to the right place.

 If you’re considering visiting:

-Visitors are virtually always welcome but a regular meeting is a great opportunity to meet many members of the group.
+Visitors are welcome any time the space is open, but the meeting on the first Tuesday of the month is a great opportunity to meet many members of the group.
 Meetings start at 7:00 PM (or shortly thereafter), but there’s usually someone around starting at about 5:30 PM.
 (Some people bring their dinner and head over after work, for a bit of pre-meeting socializing).

 It’s pretty hard to put into words what makes the Makery (a nickname for our space) special, but I invite you to come on over and check us out.

 We also have open shop time on the weekends, though nothing formally scheduled.
 The best thing to do is to get on our forums